 Step 2 – Using Tabular Editor to create Security.

-Showing the screen print below, when opening up the Tabular editor (2) from the External Tools (1) menu which, shows the External Tools you have installed, the Power BI workbook data model connection (3) will be made automatically.
+Showing the screen print below, when opening up the Tabular editor (2) from the External Tools (1) menu, which shows the External Tools you have installed, the Power BI workbook data model connection (3) will be made automatically.

-With the data model open, selecting the Roles (1) will show the rolls you created in the previous step.
+With the data model open, selecting the Roles (1) will show the roles you created in the previous step.
 Next, open the Table Permissions (2), and you can change what Object Level Security is available for the Role (3).
 Here we chose to make the access Read for HR and None for Reader.

 Once you have finished setting it up, Click Save (1) to write your modifications to the model.
 However, there is a validity check on saving.

 In the documentation, Analysis Services tabular model object-level security, table-level security cannot be set for a model if it breaks a relationship chain.
 An error is generated at design time.
 For example, suppose there are relationships between the Employee Table (1) and the Fact Table (2) and another relationship between Facility Table (3) and the Employee Table (1).
 In that case, you cannot secure the Employee table (1).
 If Employee table (1) is secured, a query on Facility table (3) cannot transit the relationships between tables 1 and 2, nor 2 and 3.
 In this case, a separate relationship between Facility Table (3) and Fact Table (2) could be configured.

 Note that the error below when I tried to save the changes.
 We did not give the reader access to the Employee table, but a relationship that passed through the table, so the OLS would not allow that.
 So, in this “Play” example, we could make only Budget sales access NONE and the changes save.

 We could Hide the BudgetSales and the Facility table from the HR Users.
 These are the two tables on the left of the Employee and FactPay relationship.